ZucchiniKing12/godot-docs/classes/class_canvasitem.rst

 \ **Note:** Unless otherwise specified, all methods that have angle parameters must have angles specified as *radians*.
 To convert degrees to radians, use :ref:`@GDScript.deg2rad<class_@GDScript_method_deg2rad>`.

+\ **Note:** Unless otherwise specified, all methods that draw from a variety of points are drawn relative to the CanvasItem it is called from.
+That is, the point (0, 0) is equivalent to the CanvasItem's position.
+To convert a global position to a local position, use :ref:`@Node2D.to_local<class_@Node2D_method_to_local>`

 Tutorials
 ---------